mattanelkaim/Network.py/README.md

     <li>
         <strong><a href="https://github.com/mattanelkaim/Network.py/tree/master/TRIVIA%20GAME">TRIVIA GAME</a> - Summary project</strong>.
 Creating the <strong><em>chatlib</em> protocol</strong>, that enables to transfer commands & data between clients and the server.
         <br>
-        Developing a <strong>robust server-client system</strong> that allows hosting and participation in the game.
+        Developing a <strong>robust server-client system</strong> that allows hosting and participating in the game.
         <br>
         Also experimenting with <strong>some modules</strong>, such as:
         <br>